-2.4 Recent Indian Accounting Standards (Ind AS)
+2.5 Recent Indian Accounting Standards (Ind AS)

-Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On March 31, 2023, MCA amended the Companies (Indian Accounting Standards) Rules, 2015 by issuing the Companies (Indian Accounting Standards) Amendment Rules, 2023, applicable from April 1, 2023, as below:
+Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.